-In accordance with the Meat Industry Act 1993, you are unable to transport meat and/or seafood in your vehicle until a licence has been granted by PrimeSafe.
+In accordance with the Meat Industry Act 1993, you are unable to commence operations until a licence has been granted by PrimeSafe.

 When should I apply?